Red Line for Gaza

 Red Line for Gaza is a campaign inspired by symbolic ‘red line’ protests around the world.

-Coordinated by Oxfam GB, War Child UK and others, it's a movement designed to be spread by organisations and individuals, using our collective voices to call for an end to UK complicity in this crisis.
+The UK campaign is coordinated by Oxfam GB, War Child UK and many others – it’s about using our collective voices to call for an end to the UK government’s complicity.

 Starving people is a red line